KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/organization---codingandcocktails-folder.md

 # Organization: Create a Folder For Coding & Cocktails Work

 {% hint style='info' %}
-We use the terms `Folder` and `Directory` interchangably.
-They mean the same thing
+We use the terms **"Folder"** and **"Directory"** interchangably.
+They mean the same thing.

-Your home directory is typically `/users/yourname` on a mac or `C:/Users/yourname` on a windows machine
+Your home directory is typically `/users/yourname` on a Mac or `C:/Users/yourname` on a Windows machine.
 {% endhint %}

-Create a folder in your home directory called `CodingAndCocktails` We’ll create folders here for our different projects throughout the year.
+Create a folder in your home directory called `CodingAndCocktails`.
+We’ll create folders here for our different projects throughout the year.

 If you want to challenge yourself try creating the directory via the command line instead of through your file explorer!

-1. Open your command line tool (**Git Bash** for windows, **iTerm2** for macs)
+1. Open your command line tool (**Git Bash** for Windows, **iTerm2** for macs)
 2. Navigate to your home directory by running the command `cd ~`

     {% hint style='tip' %}